tehmoon/s3-du/README.md

   -template string
     	Go text/template to use when output.
 Use json or json_indent functions if you want (default "directory {{ .Root }} has size {{ .Size }} and {{ .Files }} files.")
 ```

-You can use the field `now` to group by data the data set.
-The field is calculated once per run

 ## S3 Credentials
 It uses the `S3` official SDK for `Go`, so you can use the same credential options as from `awscli` for example.